dufferzafar/win-butler/README.md

 Once you have AHK installed, download the [zip](https://github.com/dufferzafar/win-butler/archive/master.zip), extract the contents, and Run WinButler.ahk

 Have fun!

+NOTE:

+The capslock key's functionality has been disabled in versions greater than 1.8.

+Though I know I've done you a [great](http://www.ihatethecapslockkey.com/) favor but if you don't think so, Download the [older version](https://github.com/dufferzafar/win-butler/archive/v1.8.zip) instead.

 ## <a name="hotkeys"></a>List of Shortcuts